hboetes/sshd_blacklist/README.md

 ```

 And adapt it to your liking.
 You can add single IP-addresses and
 CIDR-ranges.
-The smaller this file is the faster the scripts will run.
+The smaller this file is, the faster the scripts will run.
 You can also optimize the whitelist file by putting the most likely
 candidates on top.